Automations

 Assign Tasks to Multiple Users

-When adding a 'Create Task' step, you can select multiple owners.
+When adding an 'Add a Task' step, you can select multiple owners.
 All assigned users will be notified and see the task in their dashboard

 Linked Records